pyvinyas/signoz.io/docs/userguide/collecting_tomcat_access_and_gc_logs.md

 #### Add Filelog receiver

 Add the filelog reciever to `otel-collector-config.yaml` which is present inside `deploy/docker/clickhouse-setup` directory in your self-hosted SigNoz setup.
-The configuratoin below tells the collector where to find your log file and how to start processing it.
+The configuration below tells the collector where to find your log file and how to start processing it.

   ```yaml {3-15}
   receivers: